ABTestDataCamp/intro-to-machine-learning/chapter1.md

 In the above example, the machine uses a model that takes in an input (a person’s voice), does some processing and predicts the name of the person as the output.

-Testing and evaluating the models you will create comes up in later chapters.
-You will also learn to improve your model.
+In chapter 3, you learn how to test, evaluate, and improve your model.

 ### `CLASS ACTIVITY:`